Chefs Notes

 6:35 pm - Cooking Pork

 As I was finishing breading the pork I turned my pan on to medium-high heat.
-Once the pan was hot I add in 1 tbsp of butter, then the pork.
+Once the pan was hot I added in 1 tablespoon of butter, then the pork.
 I cooked the pork for 2-3 minutes per side then removed it from the pan.
 I wiped the pan out with a paper towel and put it back on the heat.

 I also turned the broccoli on high at this point.

-While the pork was cooking, I chopped up about 2 tbsp of parsley and set it aside.
+While the pork was cooking, I chopped up about 2 tablespoon of parsley and set it aside.

 6:41 pm - Sauce